New Forensic Research on Burned Bone

 One of the methods I use is called Fourier Transform Infrared Spectroscopy (FTIR).
 This is a technique that lets me examine the composition of bone.
 When bone is in its natural state (such as now, in you) the composition is a poorly ordered crystal structure, with small crystals and lots of space between them.
 As burning continues, the composition changes to a very well ordered crystal structure, with large crystals and not much space between them.
 The FTIR let us put a number on how far along this change the bone has progressed.
 So for example, low-intensity burning may cause a number of around 3, whereas high-intensity burning may cause a number of 5 or 6.
 The paper here gives more information on the method and outputs of this approach.
 (NB.
 To access the full text of this article and the ones below, once you’ve clicked the link, then click ‘full text’ in the side panel to the right).

-We have used this approach a great deal, but here are two interesting archaeological examples.
+We have also used this approach in lots of other contexts, but here are a further two interesting archaeological examples.
 In one piece of research, we used this approach to show that a woman cremated in ancient Sardinia had died while pregnant.
 In a larger study, we used this method to show that Roman soldiers who died while working at Hadrian’s Wall were cremated in the same way to show they were part of the Army, although they signaled where they were originally from by including other items on their pyre.